First uploaded: 7/03 R. Kwas (updated continually, or when the spirit moves me!) [Comments added]

 Here is a short list of recommended usage examples along with AS mechanism which is being exploited:

 Rear Tapered Axle / Brake Drum Hub Interface (Mech.1A).
 The thinnest film will make all the difference in the world the next time it becomes necessary to remove drums for brake service.
-Machinists might tell you that it interferes with the precision alignment of a tapered shaft joint, and I donít necessarily dispute that statement from a theoretical point of view, but my vehicles and I live in a dirty, real, practical world, where often one just doesnít know what mechanic tightened that nut last...and because experience shows that since no torque is specified for the castellated nut, a huge range of clamping forces can be encountered when trying to separate the two, depending mostly on what kind of a day the last mechanic who tightened the nut had!
+Machinists might tell you that it interferes with the precision alignment of a tapered shaft joint which is intended to be united clean, and I don’t necessarily dispute that statement from a theoretical point of view, but my vehicles and I live in a dirty, real, practical world, where often one just doesn’t know what mechanic tightened that nut last...and because experience shows that since no torque is specified for the castellated nut, a huge range of clamping forces can sometimes be necessary when trying to separate the two, depending mostly on what kind of a day the last mechanic who tightened the nut had!
 This is where use of AS makes all the difference in the world!

 How does AS work specific to axle-to-drum hub joint?
-Using AS on the tapered axle to drum hub interface will still allow the alignment and stretching which assures proper unification of the parts and safe function, as designed and intended.
-But the film, containing the stratified graphite particles which easily shear apart, serves as a release agent which never allows the astronomical coefficient of friction which occurs when it is not present.
+Using AS on the tapered axle to drum hub interface will still allow the precision concentric alignment and stretching which assures proper unification of the parts and safe function, as designed and intended.
+But the film, containing the stratified graphite particles which easily shear apart, serves as a release agent which never allows the astronomical coefficient of friction in the stretched joint, which occurs when it is not present.
 It is this coefficient of friction which the puller must overcome to release drum.
+While the joint is stretched-on with anti-seize at the interface it functions as intended, and when it needs to be separated, the anti-seize simply aides in this.

 Link to separate page on Brake Drum Removal, Inspection, Reinstallation.